 - The average FBA selling price of the ASIN on the Amazon marketplace

-- Your overall sales history of your amazon business
+- The overall sales history of your Amazon business

 - The average sale history of liquidated individual ASINs

 For a lower price, the liquidators can buy your excess inventory based on the set rates.
 Amazon will then deduct additional charges before the seller receives the net recovery value of the liquidated merchandise.

 There are some exceptions to the Amazon Liquidation Program: